 The ACE Act allows a state, local government, or other non-federal entity to receive NFHP funds for the acquisition of real property from willing sellers if the acquisition ensures public access for fish and wildlife-dependent recreation or contributes a scientifically based, direct enhancement to the health of fish and fish populations as determined by the NFHP Board.
 All real property acquisition projects funded with NFHP funds must be approved by the state agency in the state in which the project is occurring.
 EBTJV has not yet incorporated property acquisition into its project selection.
-Please contact the EBTJV coordinator if you have a project request that includes real property acquisition.
+Please contact the EBTJV coordinator if you have a project request that includes real property acquisition or that requests funding for costs associated with easements.